yufengliu15/lcdipaddress/README.md

 # lcdipaddress
-Vibe coded in 3 days using Opus 4.1
+Vibe coded in using Opus 4.1

 Code to display the ip of any linux device onto a 16x2 LCD screen with some setup